dfost001/PictureClient_JSP/Readme.md

 <i>Error Utility:</i>

 All errors are thrown up to the servlet for handling.
 The servlet passes the exception to the utility to determine the next page to render.
 The utility also evaluates the enumerated error if a custom error object is returned.
-There are error pages for an internal Java exception, a TCP/IP connection problem, a 400 or 500 Http response code, a developer error returned in the service object.
-A service enumerated error corresponding to user-entry returns the index page.
+There are error pages for an internal Java exception, a TCP/IP connection problem, a 400 or 500 Http response code, and a developer error returned in the service object.
+The index page is returned if a service enumerated error corresponding to user-entry is evaluated.

 <i>Zip Utility</i>